parlarjb/toy_blog/README.md

 This is an incredibly simple blogging platform, written to re-introduce myself to Django.

+It currently supports logging in and out, creating posts, and adding comments to posts.
+There's a "Login" link at the top of each page, and a "Logout" at the bottom.
+To create new users, you'll have to use the Django admin at `/admin/`.
+I make use of the `Staff` flag in the Django admin.
+Users that are marked as `Staff` are allowed to add/edit/delete posts.
+Users that are logged-in but do *not* have the `Staff` flag are *only* allowed to edit existing posts.

+Anyone can add a comment to any blog, whether or not they're logged in.

+You can change a user's password at `/accounts/password_change/`, but I don't yet have that linked anywhere on the site.

+Please don't use this blog for anything real.
+It's ugly, missing tons of basic functionality, and there are better systems out there.
+This was purely a learning exercise for me.

 # Installation #

 I took a few hints from the excellent [Two Scoops of Django](https://django.2scoops.org) book.
 The most